Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Introduction

 This paper contributes to the body of knowledge via its system studies, user studies, and the discussions and recommendations that we provide for improving the online privacy of users with VIs.
-First, we provide a set of evaluation methods based on the off-the-shelf tools for AT and for users with VI.
+First, we provide a set of evaluation methods based on the off-the-shelf tools and ATs for users with VI.
 This enables us and other researchers to conduct system experiments and assess websites and cookie notices for their accessibility.
 Second, using these methods and tools, we run experiments on 46 popular UK websites (according to Alexa) and report a wide range of accessibility issues with their cookie notices.
 Table \ref{tab:overall} presents an overview of our system studies.
-Third, we conduct user studies with 100 UK participants who use AT and extract their perception, practices, and preferences regarding cookies notices on websites.
-The results of our systems studies as well as the user studies confirm that current practises are far from ideal in protecting the privacy of users with VIs.
-Finally, we discuss the impact of these practises on user privacy and provide recommendations for web developers, AT designers, policymakers, and end users to improve the privacy of real-world practises.
+Third, we conduct user studies with 100 UK participants who use AT and extract their perceptions, practices, and preferences regarding cookies notices on websites.
+The results of our systems studies as well as the user studies confirm that current practices are far from ideal in protecting the privacy of users with VIs.
+Finally, we discuss the impact of these practices on user privacy and provide recommendations for web developers, AT designers, policymakers, and end users to improve real-world privacy practices.